Monday, March 4, 2013

 Sunday, June 24, 2012

-Fair Audrey of Telluride
+Fair Audrie of Telluride

-"Audrey" by Jim Shane
+"Audrie" by Jim Shane

 On loan from Kim Sheek

-Audrey Shane c.
+Audrie Shane c.
 1900

 Jim sometimes spent weeks at a house.
 The ladies cared for him, fed him, and were entertained by his music.
 After a fortnight of entertaining at the Pacific Avenue house in Popcorn Alley, word spread that he was also an artist.
-One lady of the night in particular, Audrey Ford, took special interest in his artistic ability and proposed an attractive business deal: if Mr. Shane would paint a portrait of her, he could sell it to a local establishment, giving him enough money for prospecting.
-In return, the portrait would serve as advertisement for Audrey hanging in a proper establishment about town.
+One lady of the night in particular, Audrie Fort, took special interest in his artistic ability and proposed an attractive business deal: if Mr. Shane would paint a portrait of her, he could sell it to a local establishment, giving him enough money for prospecting.
+In return, the portrait would serve as advertisement for Audrie hanging in a proper establishment about town.

-at their Telluride home, 1896
+Jim, Audrie and daughter Nina, at their Telluride home, 1896

 The painting was displayed in about every saloon in Telluride including the Diamond, the Roma, the Beer Garden and eventually in a private gambling room above Frank Wilson's drugstore, the Busy Corner Pharmacy.
-Audrey had been around town, but when the Colorado attorney general cracked down on private gambling, the club closed and she was left abandoned.
+Audrie had been around town, but when the Colorado attorney general cracked down on private gambling, the club closed and she was left abandoned.

-Shine on Audrey!
+Shine on Audrie!
 Shine on...

 ~ Cameo Hoyle